cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 `-cc.test <arg>` | the code coverage test name `-targetFolder <arg>` | the target folder where the data will be downloaded to

-This example will download the Code Coverage results from repository `'HDDRXM0.DEMO.COCO.REPOS'`, using the system `RXN3`, and test ID `646`.
+The following example will download the Code Coverage results from repository `'HDDRXM0.DEMO.COCO.REPOS'`, using the system `RXN3`, and test ID `646`.
 All resources reside on host `my.mainframe.host`, communicating on port `16196`.
 The results will be downloaded to the `Coverage` sub folder of the specified target folder.
 The sources to compare the Code Coverage results against are expected to reside in sub folder `RXN3\MF_Source`.
 (The latter requires that the sources of the programs in question have been downloaded already to the specified folder.)

 ```bat
 @echo off